 - n.
-To monitor the involvement of Professional, Statutory and Regulatory Bodies (PSRBs) with courses, ensuring action is taken on the reports and recommendations from those bodies, and notifying CADQ of changes to NTU's PSRB register on a quarterly basis. - To oversee and monitor the completion of the regulatory requirements stipulated by Pearson's licensing agreement for delivering Higher National awards.
+To monitor the involvement of Professional, Statutory and Regulatory Bodies (PSRBs) with courses, ensuring action is taken on the reports and recommendations from those bodies, and notifying CADQ of changes to NTU's PSRB register on a quarterly basis. - o.
+To oversee and monitor the completion of the regulatory requirements stipulated by Pearson's licensing agreement for delivering Higher National awards.

-MSQSC membership
+MSQSC Membership

-A senior member of staff from the Mansfield site who is also a member of ASQC (Chair).
+- A senior member of staff from the Mansfield site who is also a member of ASQC (Chair).

 - Deputy Chair

-- Course leaders/Principal Lecturers for all the courses delivered in Mansfield.
+- Academic course representative for all the courses delivered in Mansfield.

 - School Standards and Quality Managers with courses delivered at Mansfield or nominated representative (with at least one of the NTU Schools present for quoracy).

 - A student representative.

 - Employability

 - Student Support Services

 - Libraries Learning and Resources

 - Professional Services representatives required for agenda specific items

-- Mansfield Operations Manager
+- Mansfield Operations

 - Educational Developer

 - Head of Technical Education

 - Executive Officer (CADQ).

 - Servicing Officer (CADQ).

-10.2 The membership is subject to ASQC ratification.
+- 10.2 The membership is subject to ASQC ratification.

-- The committee meets at least four times per year. - CADQ supports the committee in setting agendas, preparing covering papers to aid discussion and decision-making and communicating decisions to Schools. - CADQ organises appropriate induction and staff development for new committee members. - The Sub-committee submits all approval decisions to ASQC for formal ratification. - At least half of the membership must be in attendance for a meeting to be quorate. - If a member is unable to attend a meeting, they must seek an alternate.
+The committee meets at least four times per year.

+- CADQ supports the committee in setting agendas, preparing covering papers to aid discussion and decision-making and communicating decisions to Schools. - CADQ organises appropriate induction and staff development for new committee members. - The Sub-committee submits all approval decisions to ASQC for formal ratification. - At least half of the core membership must be in attendance for a meeting to be quorate. - Principal Lecturers with oversight of Mansfield provision have the responsibility to ensure appropriate academic course representation. - It is accepted that some members may represent more than one course at the Sub-committee, provided they have appropriate oversight of the provision.
+The Chair and Executive Officer will assess Sub-committee representation on a case by case basis and ultimately decide if it is suitable for the Sub-committee to go ahead. - If a member is unable to attend a meeting, they must seek an alternate.